Are we the right builder for your project?

 Where We Work

 Historically we’ve worked almost exclusively within Bellingham city limits.
 This is still largely the case – it helps us keep our crews working more and driving less.
 However, we like building high-performance new homes!
-So, we’ve recently made the decision to stretch our geographic boundaries into Whatcom County, but ONLY for high-performance new construction projects.
+So, we’ve recently made the decision to stretch our geographic boundaries into the broader Whatcom and Skagit counties, but ONLY for high-performance new construction projects.

 At this point, we’re hoping you’ve gained a little more insight into the kind of projects we take on.